projecteternitybestproject/Eternity-4-Dummies/index.md

 Get screenshot: Get a screenshot of their pc when they open your stealer Send to discord: Sends the account to your webhook in your server MAKE SURE YOU ENABLE THIS BEFORE PASTING YOUR WEBHOOK ID (we will get to this later)
-Icon: Pretty straight foward, all files must be .ico type
+Icon: Pretty straight foward, all files must be .ico type Embed CETrainer: Bind with .ce type of file
+Disable Windows Defender: Disables the default computer antivirus when opened Get discord token: Grabs the discord token of the victim so you can login into their discord Corrupt Growtopia: Makes Growtopia unplayable
+Get Credentials: Gets all the saved passwords from browsers (google,firefox etc) File binder: Makes the binded program to open, but you still get the account Debug mode: If something isn't working, use this and try pressing build to see your error

+<span style="color:blue">some *blue* text</span>.

 ```